MAG & ACEP file lawsuit against Anthem

-The American College of Emergency Physicians (ACEP) and the Medical Association of Georgia (MAG) today filed suit against Anthem’s Blue Cross Blue Shield of Georgia in federal court in an effort to compel the insurance giant to rescind its controversial and dangerous emergency care policy that retroactively denies coverage for emergency patients.
-Click to read lawsuit
+The American College of Emergency Physicians (ACEP) and the Medical Association of Georgia (MAG) have filed suit against Anthem’s Blue Cross Blue Shield of Georgia in federal court in an effort to compel the insurance giant to rescind its controversial and dangerous emergency care policy that retroactively denies coverage for emergency patients.

 Over the past year, Anthem implemented its policy in Georgia and five other states, leaving patients who sought emergency care responsible for paying their entire bills if the insurance company determined after retrospective reviews that their diagnoses were not truly emergencies.
 Along with Georgia, the other states include Indiana, Kentucky, Missouri, New Hampshire and Ohio.